imperfectlink/PowerProps/docs/source/interface.rst

 |

 Shift-clicking the Select button will select all visible objects that match the value of the selected property.
-With two selected properties, it will select the objects that match both values.
+With two selected properties, it will select the objects that satisfy both values.

 |